berryny/uxc6/README.md

 ## HTML

-HTML stands for HyperText Markup Language.
+HTML stands for *HyperText Markup Language*.
 Developed by scientist Tim Berners-Lee in 1990, HTML is the "hidden" code that helps us communicate with others on the World Wide Web (WWW).

 HTML tags​: HTML documents are described by HTML tags.
 Each HTML tag describes different content element in a document.
 Here are some examples:
 - The text between `<html> and </html>` describes an HTML document